How to apply a patch created with git diff (how to apply a patch with git in the first place)

 git diff test.txt > test.patch

-As long as you have the patch file, you can restore the contents to the current state.
+As long as you have the patch files, you can restore the system to its state at that point in time.

-By default, the diff is taken between the current file and the index state of that file.
+By default, the diff will show the current state of the file and its index.

-You can also take a diff from several generations ago by specifying a commit ID.
+You can also specify a commit ID to take a diff from several generations ago.

 I've never used it, but it seems that if you specify two commit IDs, you can also get a diff between the commit IDs